Arthur Hill Griffith: Expulsion from Labor Party

 During the Labor split over conscription in World War I he supported conscription but resigned from the government on 31 October 1916 when Holman confirmed that he was considering entering into a coalition with the Liberal Reform Party, stating that he could not join in the coalition, having battled all his life for the labor movement.
 He was expelled from the Labor Party because of his support for conscription, and contested the 24 March 1917 election as an independent labor candidate.
 He was defeated by William O'Brien the official Labor candidate by 154 votes (2.0%).
 He stood as an independent at the 1920 election for Balmain, but polled only 165 votes (0.5%).
 He attempted to be readmitted to the Labor party in the 1920s, succeeding in 1930, only to have his readmission rescinded.
 The New South Wales branch of the Labor party was expelled by the Federal Executive during the Federal Conference in March 1931, and Griffith was on the executive of the Federal Labor Party and was unsuccessful in the 1932 election for Waratah.

 Griffith was one of the best known middle-class, professional supporters of the Labor party in its first 25 years.
 He maintained a socialist and republican stance throughout his public career.

 Personal life

-Giffith married Mildred Carrington Smith on 4 May 1899 and they had a son Sturt.
+Giffith married Mildred Carrington Smith on 4 May 1899 and they had a son Sturt de Burgh Griffith.
 Mildred died on 21 October 1926.
 On 22 October 1932 he married a second time to Elsie Marion née Edwards and they had a son and a daughter.